SOrozco7/UsabilityResearchWebPlatform/frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.

+## Install dependencies
+Run `npm install` before trying to run the server.

+## Add the 'environment.ts' file under 'frontend/src/environments/'.
+This file usually contains sensitive information.
+It's better not to add it to the repository; simply add it to the .gitignore file.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.